GoogleCloudPlatform/django-demo-app-unicodex/README.md

 ### Service design - 1:1:1

 Unicodex runs as a Cloud Run service.
 Using the Python package `django-storages`, it's been configured to take a `GS_BUCKET_NAME` as a storage place for its media.
 Using the Python package `django-environ` it takes a complex `DATABASE_URL`, which will point to a Cloud SQL PostgreSQL database.
 The `settings.py` is also designed to pull specifically named secrets into the environment.
 These are all designed to live in the same Google Cloud Project.
+Secrets are given specific names.

 In this way, Unicodex runs 1:1:1 -- one Cloud Run Service, one Cloud SQL Database, one Google Storage bucket.
 It also assumes that there is *only* one service/database/bucket.